 I applaud the film for portraying Adele’s difficulty with accepting her sexuality and being open about it, because many people are uncomfortable with ‘coming out’ or are forced to remain quiet for various reasons.
 Although Adele had less reason to keep her romantic life hidden as she got older- for example, all of Emma’s friends knew about them and she no longer lived with her parents, it’s understood that her fear of judgement and isolation (such as the isolation experienced by her family or in school when her friends believe she is a lesbian) was a driving force that made her hold back from being comfortable with her decisions and who she is.
 Emma, on the other hand, has fully embraced her sexuality and does not seem to care about how others perceive her.
 When Emma first visits Adele at her high school, confidently standing near a post on the street, smiling and nodding at Adele, it’s clear she isn’t visibly bothered by all the kids staring.
 I believe if Emma had confronted them, she wouldn’t have had a problem agreeing about being “the blue haired pussy eater” they think she is!

 One of my favorite scenes in the film has to be when Adele and Emma are at Adele’s house and have just finished having sex.
 They both smile and laugh at one another, Adele telling Emma, “my parent’s think you’re staying in the room across the hall” as they giggle.
-I think the reason this is one of my favorite scenes is because it’s not only apparent how in love they both are in this moment, but it reminds me of the first time I stayed over my girlfriends house, and was supposed to be in the room across from hers since her mother thought we were just friends.
-I remember us making jokes about being in the same bed, her telling me we need to roll around on the other bed in the morning to make it look like I’d been sleeping in there.
+I think the reason this is one of my favorite scenes is because it’s not only apparent how in love they both are in this moment, but it reminds me of the first time I stayed over my girlfriends house, and her mum had set up the room across from hers for me.
+I remember us making jokes about needing to roll around on the other bed in the morning to make it look like I’d been sleeping in there.
 It was innocent and sweet, because we weren’t ready to come out about being a couple, much like how Adele wasn’t ready to admit her sexuality or relationship with her parents.
 I can’t help but feel there are many others out there who have had situations like this, and there’s something truly nostalgic and innocent about it when you look back at it and see where you both are now.

 I also think the “lashing out” of Adele’s crappy friends makes the movie that much better.
 Adele is afraid of admitting her sexuality because she doesn’t want to be treated differently by her peers, which is even more apparent when a school mate (in the photo beneath this section) starts calling her slurs and accusing her of looking at her naked at sleepovers, simply because she thinks she’s a lesbian!
 Every single time I watch this film I want to rip this chicks head off for being such a cunt, and am even apprehensive about posting her photo because that’s how much I despise seeing her.
 Anyway-as if Adele wasn’t already struggling to come to terms with her sexuality, now she’s denying it in defense.
 The angry girl continued harassing Adele, as the rest of her ‘friends’ were chiming in, all telling her to “fess up” and admit that she was a lesbian.
 The onslaught at school pushed her deeper into the closet and is probably another reason why she refuses to admit to others that she is involved with a woman for the majority of her adult life, fearing a similar childish reaction of unnecessary hatred and rudeness.